An online learning approach to dynamic pricing and capacity sizing in service systems: Regret Analysis

 \subsection{Regret of Nonstationarity}

-In this part, we shall introduce our transient analysis approach, which leads to a theoretic upper bound for $R_1(L)$.
-As we shall see later in Section \ref{sec: direct}, transient analysis results are also essential for bounding the bias $B_k$ and variance $\mathcal{V}_k$ of the gradient estimators in specific online SGD algorithms.
+In this part, we analyze the transient queueing dynamics, base on which we develop a theoretical upper bound for $R_1(L)$.
+As we shall see later in Section \ref{sec: direct}, this analysis is also essential to bounding the bias $B_k$ and variance $\mathcal{V}_k$ of the gradient estimators for GOLiQ.

-\textbf{A crude $O(L)$ bound.} Roughly speaking, since the parameters $\mu, p$ and functions $\lambda(\cdot)$, $c(\cdot)$ are all bounded, the regret $R_1(L)$ is in the same order as the transient bias of the waiting time process, i.e.
+\textbf{A crude $O(L)$ bound.} Roughly speaking, since the parameters $\mu, p$ and functions $\lambda(\cdot)$, $c(\cdot)$ are all bounded, the regret $R_1(L)$ is in the same order as the transient bias of the waiting time process, i.e.,